Cybersecurity

 How do you classify security incidents consistently?

 Evaluate every incident against four factors: business operations impact, system criticality, data exposure volume and sensitivity, and regulatory trigger requirements.
-Apply the “high water mark” principle: the highest-scoring factor determines the overall severity [NIST SP 800-61 Rev. 2].
+The highest-scoring factor determines the overall severity, a prioritization approach grounded in NIST SP 800-61 Rev. 3 incident handling guidance and security categorization principles from FIPS 199.

 What happens when classification factors conflict?

-The highest-scoring factor determines the overall severity under the “high water mark” principle defined in NIST SP 800-61 Rev. 2, meaning an incident affecting zero data records (Low) but taking the customer portal offline for 30 minutes (Critical) receives a Critical classification.
-This approach prevents under-classification of incidents with mixed severity indicators.
+The highest-scoring factor determines the overall severity: an incident affecting zero data records (Low) but taking the customer portal offline for 30 minutes (Critical) receives a Critical classification.
+This approach, drawn from security categorization practice and reflected in NIST SP 800-61 Rev. 3 guidance, prevents under-classification of incidents with mixed severity indicators.

 How often should we validate our classification framework?